JimmyXwtx/molab-2024-01-Zhiyang/week11/readme.md

 1. **Tactile Sign Language**:
    - **How it works**: Tactile Sign Language is adapted from visual sign languages for tactile reception.
 Deafblind individuals place their hands over the signer's hands to feel the movements and shapes of signs.
 This method enables them to perceive the gestures through physical contact, facilitating communication through touch.
-   - **Relevant research**: For a deeper understanding, see Janssen & Rødbroe's detailed exploration in ["Tactile Signing for People Who Are Deaf-Blind"](https://www.example.com).
+   - **Relevant research**: For a deeper understanding, see the detailed exploration in ["Tactile signing"](https://www.ndcs.org.uk/information-and-support/language-and-communication/sign-language/tactile-signing/#:~:text=Tactile%20signing%20is%20a%20method,communicated%20through%20touch%20and%20movement.).

 2. **Deafblind Manual Alphabet**:
    - **How it works**: This method involves spelling out letters onto the palm of the deafblind person's hand using hand signs for each letter of the alphabet.
 The tactile feedback allows the deafblind person to 'feel' the words being communicated.